-For the year ended 31 December 2021, the Group incurred losses of \$4.7 million, had operating cash outflows of \$2 million and a retained deficit of \$399.9 million.
-For the nine months ended 30 September 2022, the Group incurred losses of \$2.9 million, had operating cash outflows of \$1.8 million and had a retained deficit of \$402.8 million.
+For the year ended 31 December 2022, the Group incurred losses of \$3.9 million and had operating cash outflows of \$2.3 million and a deficit of \$403.9 million.
+For the year ended 31 December 2021, the Group incurred losses of \$4.7 million, had operating cash outflows of \$2 million and a deficit of \$399.9 million.

-As at 30 September 2022 the Group had \$16.9m of cash and cash equivalents, which is sufficient to cover ongoing operating costs for the next 12 months from the date this document.
-In April 2020 Falcon Australia agreed to farm down an additional 7.5% of its participating interest in the Exploration Permits to Origin, with Falcon Australia now holding a 22.5% participating interest ("PI").
-In consideration for the farm down the Stage 2 and Stage 3 gross cost caps were combined and increased by A\$150.5 million to A\$263.8 million, with costs above this cost cap to be borne in proportion to their respective PI.
-With Origin's divestment announced on 19 September 2022, the cost caps and obligations transfer to Tamboran B1.
-As part of the transaction agreed and the Letter of Intent ("LOI") executed and announced on 11 October 2022, Tamboran B1 granted Falcon Australia an additional carry beyond Stage 3 of A\$30 million and terms were agreed on limited proration units for sole risk operations to a maximum of 6,400 acres per well, providing Falcon Australia with participation optionality on the drilling of future wells.
+As at 31 December 2022 the Group had US\$16.8m of cash and cash equivalents, which is sufficient to cover ongoing operating costs for the next 12 months from the date of the approval of this document.
+Falcon Australia holds a 22.5% PI in the Exploration Permits which has a gross cost cap of A\$263.8 million, with costs above this cost cap to be borne by the joint venture partners in proportion to their respective PI.
+With Origin's divestment announced on 19 September 2022, the cost caps and obligations transferred to Tamboran B1.
+As part of the transaction agreed and the binding LOI executed and announced on 11 October 2022, Tamboran B1 granted Falcon Australia an additional carry beyond Stage 3 of A\$30 million and terms were agreed on limited proration units for sole risk operations to a maximum of 6,400 acres per well, providing Falcon Australia with participation optionality on the drilling of future wells.
 Falcon also completed an equity raise of US\$10million in 2022.

-The results from the Stage 2 work programme have determined the focus of the Stage 3 programme.
-Obtaining certain production rates on the Stage 3 wells will support the joint venture moving to a multi-well pilot development in 2023/24.
-From the date of this document the remaining cost cap coupled with the cash on hand are sufficient to cover estimated committed costs under Stage 3 and other general operating costs for twelve months from the date of the approval of the financial statements, however drilling costs beyond Stage 3, for example a pilot production commencing in 2023 would require further funding.
-Falcon does however have the optionality of not participating in future drilling activities based on the executed LOI.
-However, before future funding requirements can be established results from Stage 3 need to be determined and a work programme beyond Stage 3 agreed.
+The remaining cost cap coupled with the cash on hand are sufficient to cover estimated committed costs under Stage 3 of the work programme and other general operating costs for twelve months from the date of the approval of this document.
+While Falcon has participation optionality in future drilling activities based on the executed LOI, participation in drilling activities beyond Stage 3 requires further funding.

-The Directors and Management are confident that further funding required can be raised through either an equity raise or debt funding.
-As at the date of the approval of these financial statements, funding requirements beyond Stage 3 have not been determined, no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
-Whilst this represents an uncertainty, given the timeframe to raise these funds and the Group's history of achieving this, this is not considered a material uncertainty as the Group has sufficient funds for committed costs and operating expenses for the next twelve months coupled with the fact that the participation optionality agreed in the LOI with the proration units means Falcon does not have to participate in future drilling.
+Management and those charged with governance are confident that further funding required can be raised through either an equity raise or debt funding.
+As at the date of the approval of this document no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
+This indicates the existence of a material uncertainty, which may cast significant doubt over the Group's ability to continue as a going concern, and, therefore, it may be unable to realise its assets and discharge its liabilities in the normal course of business.
 The financial statements do not include adjustments that would result if the Group was unable to continue as a going concern.
-Having given due consideration to the cash requirements of the Group, the Board of Directors ("the Board") has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+Having given due consideration to the cash requirements of the Group, management and those charged with governance has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of this document.
 For this reason, the Board continues to adopt the going concern basis in preparing the consolidated financial statements which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.